-PCT's manager rotated away from cyclicals in favour of secular growth stocks earlier this year (as we outlined in our update note in May), exploiting the compression in valuations.
+PCT's manager rotated away from economically cyclical stocks in favour of secular growth stocks earlier this year (as we outlined in our update note in May), exploiting the compression in valuations.
 It says that it intends to use the continued weakness in valuations to further tilt the portfolio towards secular growth stocks, as it returns to a more fully invested position (at the end of November cash and equivalents amounted to 6.0% of the portfolio).
 Ben adds that this is an interesting opportunity to accumulate growth assets at reasonable prices and it will focus on companies with strong balance sheets that can perform well in a more challenging backdrop.
 As such, the company has recently purchased several new entry level positions in stocks where valuations had previously been too high for it.

 Ben describes the current macroeconomic environment as both highly unusual and very challenging with policymakers focused on restoring credibility and inflation back to long-term averages at a time of full-employment and a relatively robust US economy.
-However, the risk of a US recession appears to be rising according to the spread between two-year and 10-year US Treasury yields which is currently -82bps - the most negative it has been for at least 30 years.
-Technology valuations have now reverted back towards five- and 10-year averages, he adds, having traded at elevated levels during the pandemic.
+However, the risk of a US recession appears to be rising according to the spread between two-year and 10-year US Treasury yields which is currently -82 basis points (bps - the equivalent of 0.82%) - the most negative it has been for at least 30 years (a negative yield curve has typically been an indication of a looming recession).
+Technology valuations have now reverted back towards five- and 10-year averages, having traded at elevated levels during the pandemic.

 In the meantime, growth in IT budgets has slowed.
 IT spending is forecast to reach \$4.5trn in 2022 representing 3% year-on-year growth, as shown in Figure 3, down from earlier estimates of 5.9% growth.
-However, the manager says that long-term trends that has seen IT budgets and spending priorities reallocated in favour of new 'next-generation' technologies - such as cloud, security, digital transformation, collaboration and AI - at the expense of legacy technologies, appear unchanged.
+However, the manager says that long-term trends that has seen IT budgets and spending priorities reallocated in favour of new 'next-generation' technologies - such as cloud, security, digital transformation, collaboration and artificial intelligence (AI) - at the expense of legacy technologies, appear unchanged.